-European stocks slip as trade deadline looms
+European stocks nudge down as trade deadline looms

 “Everything is positioned for the two major central banks to stay accommodative,” Berardi said.

-The pound shed 0.2% to $1.3124 after a YouGov poll showed the ruling Conservatives heading towards a slimmer majority than was forecast a fortnight ago.
+The pound fell as low as $1.3107 after a YouGov poll showed the ruling Conservatives heading towards a slimmer majority than was forecast a fortnight ago.
 YouGov’s research director said the results showed a hung parliament was possible.

-Sterling fell as much as 1% from its high on Tuesday, when investors were more confident of a Conservative victory that they expect will end uncertainty over Britain’s exit from the European Union.
+Sterling later recovered some of its losses after dropping 1% from its high on Tuesday, when investors were more confident of a Conservative victory that they expect will end uncertainty over Britain’s exit from the EU.
+It was last trading flat at $1.3151.

-Elsewhere among currencies, the dollar recovered overnight losses against the euro, which had gained when German economic sentiment rose after an unexpected rebound in October exports.
+Elsewhere among currencies, Sweden’s crown jumped to eight-month highs after strong inflation increased the likelihood it would end negative interest rates.

+The euro was last down 0.8% against the crown at 10.454, leaving the Swedish currency at its strongest since late April.

-In commodities, Brent futures fell by 37 cents, or 0.6%, to $63.97 per barrel by 0826 GMT, after industry data showed an unexpected build-up in crude inventories in the United States.
+In commodities, Brent futures fell by 52 cents, or 0.8%, to $63.82 per barrel by late morning, after industry data showed an unexpected build-up in crude inventories in the United States.

 For Reuters Live Markets blog on European and UK stock markets, please click on: [LIVE/]

-Reporting by Tom Wilson; additional reporting by Tom Westbrook in Sydney ; editing by Larry King
+Reporting by Tom Wilson; editing by Larry King